SebaJoe/decide-less-communicate-more/README.md

 To explore the annotations:
 1. Visit the viewer [Annotation Interface](https://sebajoe.github.io/redhot_viewer/)
 2. Upload the corresponding `.json` file from the `annotation_data/` or `retrieval_test/` folders

+You can use the interface to load your own data as long as it follows the same JSON format.
+For internal annotation instructions, refer to this [presentation](https://docs.google.com/presentation/d/1hz-jw6UKyi0cDkzWuJoKoLTYP4ejuqwR-WPpuZMTg7o/edit?slide=id.g33d47a9936b_0_0#slide=id.g33d47a9936b_0_0).

 ![Claims](img/claims.png)
 ![PIO Elements](img/pios.png)